Vacant Property Rental Incentive Scheme

 renting tools and checklist is available through Consumer Protection WA with publications and forms to provide you with all the information you need to help you manage your tenancy.

-Make sure you are up to date with the latest reminders, news and law updates by subscribing to the landlords bulletins.
+Make sure you are up-to-date with the latest reminders, news and law updates by subscribing to the landlords bulletins.

 Contact